Early Childhood Aide & After School Care)

 Born in El Salvador, Silvia Jaimes moved to Los Angeles with her family as a little girl.
 She found what she was looking for in Waldorf Education–an education that nurtured children's bodies, hearts, and spirits.
 Silvia developed and instructed the Spanish language program at Santa Cruz Waldorf School for nine years before heeding the call in 2008 to come to Hawai‘i to grow HWS's fledgling Spanish program.
-Silvia loves sharing her culture and language with the children in the Lower School.
+Silvia loves sharing her culture and language with the children in grades 1-12.
 She also enjoys dancing salsa and has found a place in the local culture by learning to dance hula and all that goes with it.

 High School Visual Arts Teacher

 Van James has a BFA in Drawing and Painting from the San Francisco Art Institute, and is a graduate of Emerson College in England (Art Dip.), and the Goetheanum School of Painting in Switzerland (Art Dip.).
 He teaches painting, drawing, the History of Art, and the History of Architecture at Honolulu Waldorf High School.
 He is a former board member of the Hawaii Alliance for Art Education and an international advocate for the arts in education teaching regularly as a guest instructor in training programs in the US, New Zealand, Australia and Asia.
 He is the chair of the Anthroposophical Society in Hawai'i, editor of Pacifica Journal, and author of several books on art and culture, including the award-winning Ancient Sites of O'ahu.
 His paintings and drawings are in numerous private collections, and his graphic designs can be found on book covers and brochures worldwide.